On the road to percent accuracy VI: the nonlinear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos: Including baryonic feedback and massive neutrinos

 We now aim to investigate the degeneracy between massive neutrinos and the dark sector interaction.
 The effect of massive neutrinos is fully included in the reaction formalism, as described in \autoref{sec:reaction} and it is therefore straightforward to compute using {\tt ReACT}.
 We proceed in the same way as in the previous section, attempting to find a value for the neutrino mass for which $Q_{\rm NL}$ mimics that of the interacting cosmology.
 Note that, while for the baryon feedback case, all the effects measured by $Q_{\rm NL}$ were purely nonlinear, in the case of neutrinos, $Q_{\rm NL}$ also includes scale-dependent linear effects, which are not degenerate with the scalar amplitude, and therefore have to be included for a consistent study of degeneracy with the nonlinear effects of the interaction.

-In \autoref{fig:massive_nu}, we show the percentage deviation from a fiducial spectrum with $\xi = 50\, \rm {b} /\rm GeV$, $w_0 = -1.1$, $w_a=0.3$ and a neutrino mass of $M_\nu = 0.1$ eV to a no-interaction spectrum having $\xi =~0~\rm {b} /\rm GeV$, $w_0 = -1.1$, $w_a=0.3$ but a neutrino mass of $M_\nu = 0.12$~eV.
+In \autoref{fig:massive_nu}, we show the percentage deviation from a fiducial spectrum with $\bar\xi = 50\, \rm {b} /\rm GeV$ ($\xi=60$ b/GeV), $w_0 = -1.1$, $w_a=0.3$ and a neutrino mass of $M_\nu = 0.1$ eV to a no-interaction spectrum having $\xi =~0~\rm {b} /\rm GeV$, $w_0 = -1.1$, $w_a=0.3$ but a neutrino mass of $M_\nu = 0.12$~eV.
 We also show the comparison to a base non-interacting case with the same neutrino mass as the interacting case.
 We find over the three redshifts considered, this neutrino mass is the one that fits the fiducial best in the absence of interaction in the dark sector.
-We clearly see that a dark sector momentum exchange at the level of $\xi = 50 \, \rm {b} /\rm GeV $ cannot be mimicked by massive neutrinos alone, even if a single redshift slice is considered in isolation.
-This is in contrast with the baryonic feedback case where we can achieve better agreement even when considering the entire redshift range.
-We leave a fuller forecast of parameter degeneracies and detection capabilities of future surveys to upcoming work.
+We clearly see that a dark sector momentum exchange at the level of $\bar\xi = 50 \, \rm {b} /\rm GeV $ cannot be mimicked by massive neutrinos alone, even if a single redshift slice is considered in isolation.
+This is in contrast with the baryonic feedback case where we can achieve better agreement even when considering the entire redshift range.\\

+It should be noted that we use a single set of dark energy parameters to test both degeneracies, and it is conceivable that a very different dark energy evolution would change these conclusions.
+However, the generic feature that the interaction creates on small scales scales is expected to be fairly robust, given that it is observed in all our results.
+Still, more detailed forecasts of these degeneracies are necessary also taking into account the detection capabilities of future surveys.
+These will have to include an analysis of how this degeneracy depends on dark energy evolution and we leave them for future work.